d-bl/MAE-gf/README.md

 # MAE-gf
-Additional wiki pages for Groundforge.
+Additional pages for Groundforge.
 See [wiki-home].
+The web-pages are under construction.

 [wiki-home]: https://github.com/MAETempels/MAE-gf/wiki